takapi327/ldbc/docs/src/main/mdoc/en/tutorial/Database-Operations.md

 {%
-  laika.title = Database Operation
+  laika.title = Database Operations
   laika.metadata.language = en
 %}

-# Database Operation
+# Database Operations

+In [Updating Data](/en/tutorial/Updating-Data.md), you learned how to insert, update, and delete data.
+This page explains more advanced database operations such as transaction management and commit timing.

+Transaction management is important for safely performing database operations. ldbc provides abstractions for transaction management that adhere to the principles of functional programming.

-This section describes database operations.
+This section explains database operations.

-Before making a database connection, you need to configure settings such as commit timing and read/write-only.
+Before connecting to a database, you need to configure settings such as commit timing and read/write modes.

-## Read Only
+## Read-Only

-Use the `readOnly` method to initiate a read-only transaction.
+To start a read-only transaction, use the `readOnly` method.

-The `readOnly` method can be used to make the processing of a query to be executed read-only.
-The `readOnly` method can also be used with `insert/update/delete` statements, but it will result in an error at runtime because of the write operation.
+Using the `readOnly` method allows you to set query processing to read-only mode.
+You can use the `readOnly` method with `insert/update/delete` statements as well, but they will result in errors at execution time since they perform write operations.

 ```scala
 val read = sql"SELECT 1".query[Int].to[Option].readOnly(connection)